What is OCD related to the fear of losing things?

 - Labeling all important items with their proper location

-How to treat fear of losing things
+How you can overcome your fear of losing things

 Responsibility OCD focused on losing things may make it seem like there is no end in sight, but that is not true.
 While many people struggle with it, many people also overcome it.
 It is highly treatable by doing Exposure and Response Prevention (ERP) therapy with an OCD specialist.